 2. When To Use A Kayak Vs. Other Craft

 In this article we’re talking primarily about hard shell, sit-on-top fishing kayaks.
 These kayaks are comfortable to sit in, can be comfortable and track well over long distances, and have lots of storage space.
 While they are awesome, they don’t always fit the bill.
 There are many other types of fishing craft that may work better for you under certain conditions – with a summary list here and more detail on each one (and when and why you’d use them instead of a kayak in the FAQs below):

 3. Here’s What Is Important – Key Specifications

 What goes into the best kayak for fly fishing?
 Different kayaks are designed for different conditions and different types of water.
 In fact, kayaks vary widely in their ability to turn vs. track, handle waves vs. calm water, stability, weight for portability, storage capacity, and other design specs.
 Here are what we feel are the most important criteria you’ll want to ensure meet your needs.
-We’ve summarize here, and have put all kinds of further detailed in our FAQ’s below that will help with fly fishing from a kayak:
+We’ve summarize here, and have put all kinds of further detaile in our FAQ’s below that will help with fly fishing from a kayak:

 Match your kayak to the type of water – big with waves, or small and still?
 Moving river?

 Handling surf or waves?
 Be sure you can punch through.

 Seat comfort & height – tall enough for comfort, but not so tall as to obstruct casting (different than spin fishing!)

 Clear the decks – to avoid snags and tangles